Hound Dogs

 About the Beagle

-The Beagle is a medium hound dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Beagle is manageable for most owners.
+The Beagle is a medium hound dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, adaptable to most living situations, the Beagle is manageable for most owners.
 Typically standing 13 to 15 inches tall at the shoulder and weighing 18 to 30 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Hound Dogs group, the Beagle brings a distinct combination of traits that sets it apart.
 The Beagle is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Beagle loves being close to its people and forms strong bonds with every member of the household.